(Updated June 2020)

 Numerous research studies and more than 70 years of experience have demonstrated that fluoridating public drinking water is not only safe and effective, it is the best method of improving oral health in a community.

 The U.S. Centers for Disease Control and Prevention (CDC), the American Dental Association (ADA), the American Medical Association, the American Cancer Society, the American Academy of Pediatrics, the National Institutes of Health, the National Parents-Teachers Association, and the World Health Organization support drinking water fluoridation.

 November 2011, Valley Water’s Board of Directors took actions that led to Valley Water providing optimal levels of fluoride at its three water treatment plants.
 Implementation of fluoridation was completed in December 2016 for eastern Santa Clara County, and is planned to be completed in the future for western Santa Clara County.

 Many consumers may not be familiar with its benefits or may be concerned about its addition to the drinking water.

 - The answers to some of the more frequently asked questions about fluoride are provided below

-Residents who have other dental or health related questions or concerns about fluoride should call 1 (844) 435-8420.
+To express fluoride related comments or concern, please call the Valley Water fluoride information line at 1 (408) 630-2020.
 For questions on drinking water safety, members of the public are encouraged to contact Drinking Water Toxicologist Bruce A. Macler, PhD, of the U.S. EPA, Region 9, at 1 (415) 972-3569.

 Frequently asked questions